-Zoë Avstreih, MS, LPC, LP, ADTR, is the founder and director of the Center for the Study of Authentic Movement.
+Zoë Avstreih, MS, LPC, LP, BC-DMT, is the founder and director of the Center for the Study of Authentic Movement.
 She is a pioneer in the development of AM.

 Her publications include: